fluencelabs/cli/packages/cli/package/docs/commands/README.md

                                              by default when CLI is used in non-interactive mode

 DESCRIPTION
   Remove Capacity commitment.
-You can remove it only BEFORE you activated it by depositing collateral
+You can remove it only BEFORE you activated it by depositing collateral.
+Alias: fluence provider cr

-ALIASES
-  $ fluence provider cr
 ```

 _See code: [src/commands/provider/cc-remove.ts](https://github.com/fluencelabs/cli/blob/fluence-cli-v0.22.0/src/commands/provider/cc-remove.ts)_

 ## `fluence provider cc-rewards-withdraw`

-Withdraw FLT rewards from capacity commitments
+Withdraw FLT rewards from capacity commitments.
+Alias: fluence provider crw

 ```
 USAGE